FREQUENTLY ASKED QUESTIONS

 We understand that making the right decision on your immigration application can be tough.
 We know that sometimes people don't want to ask questions.
 That's OK, people will already have asked them before you.
 Below is a list of some of the questions we have been asked most frequently and our answers.
 If you have any more questions we are more than happy to hear them.
 Who knows, maybe your question will be added to this list?

 Yes, of course.
 We would love to chat to you about your potential case.
-We call this our Investigation Stage and for nearly all types of application this is free of charge and we will never put any obligation on you to proceed.
+We call this our Assessment Stage and for nearly all types of application this is free of charge and we will never put any obligation on you to proceed.

 We recognise that people need appointments outside of the normal 9.00-5.00.
 That’s why we are always available for appointments outside of these times, by prior arrangement.

 You can certainly make the application on your own.
 Our Assessment Stage and Advice Stage are there to enable you to make a fully informed decision on how you wish to proceed.

 We are specialists on the UK's immigration system.
 Each country has their own set of immigration rules and we cannot provide advice on emigrating abroad.

 Each type of application is different and we will always be completely upfront about how much each stage of your case will cost.
 Additionally, we will work on agreed fees (which always will include any VAT for non-work applications) so that you have complete certainty over how much it will cost.
 To find out more about the prices for each individual service we offer please click here.

 We prefer to take on a low number of cases at any time so that we can deliver the standard of customer care that our clients deserve.
 How long your case takes to prepare will largely rest on how quickly you can gather the required documents you need to submit in support of your immigration application.